ObamaCare Calculator: Subsidies, Tax Credits, Cost Assistance

 How to Calculate Your Gross Income (GI)

-Your gross income is the money you earned through wages, interests, dividends, rental and royalty income, capital gains, business income, farm income, unemployment and alimony.
+Your gross income is the money you earned through wages, interest, dividends, rental and royalty income, capital gains, business income, farm income, unemployment, and alimony.
 This is the basis for your AGI calculation.

 Gross income includes salary, interest earned, income from investments, and basically any income you made through business, trade, or investments.